steadybit/definitions/kubernetes/deployments/experiments/faultless-redundancy-rolling-update/README.md

 # faultless-redundancy-rolling-update

-Kubernetes deployment serves successful HTTP responses while performing an update.
-Use this to verify a rolling update strategy is implemented and functional.
-It is recommended to check first for the weak spots `k8s-deployment-strategy`.
+Verify whether your deployment serves successful HTTP responses while performing an update.
+So, is your configured rolling update strategy functional?
 This task requires an exposed HTTP endpoint and at least two pod replicas.
-A configurable HTTP call success rate is expected throughout.

 ## Example Service Definition